-Recombinant genetic engineering, the central innovation that created the biotechnology industry, was coinvented by a researcher at the University of California, San Francisco in the 1970s.
+invented by a researcher at the University of California, San Francisco in the 1970s.
 Between UCSF, Stanford University, the University of California at Berkeley, and other local research institutions, the Bay Area is the leading biomedical research region in the world.
-The region is also home to many of the world's largest biotechnology companies, and also leads the world in venture capital investment in biotech

-Until recently, however, few biotechnology companies were located in San Francisco itself.
+The region is also home to many of the world's largest biotechnology companies, and also leads the world in venture capital investment in Recombinant genetic engineering, the central innovation that created the biotechnology industry, was coUntil recently, however, few biotechnology companies were located in San Francisco itself.
 This has begun to change with the growth of the Mission Bay redevelopment area.
-Mission Bay now houses a new UCSF campus, and growing amounts of lab and incubator space for researchers and start-up companies.
+Mission Bay now houses a new UGSF campus, and growing amounts of lab and incubator space for researchers and start-up companies.
 Between 2005 and 2006, San Francisco added 14 companies and 687 employees in R&D services in physical and biological sciences11, which represents early-stage biotechnology.

-Significant activity by businesses in this sector include Sirna Therapeutics, which expanded into 40,000 square feet at 1700 Owens Street, a speculative building in Mission Bay that is now fully leased.
+Significant activity by businesses in this sector include Sima Therapeutics, which expanded into 40,000 square feet at 1700 Owens Street, a speculative building in Mission Bay that is now fully leased.
 Merck Pharmaceuticals bought Sirna for \$1.1 billion in 2006, bringing a global player into the heart of the City's biotech cluster.
-Pharmion relocated from Colorado, and FibroGen announced it will relocate its corporate headquarters from South San Francisco to a new 450,000 square foot laboratory building being developed in Mission Bay.
+Pharmion relocated from Colorado, and FibroGen announced it will relocate its corporate headquariers from South San Francisco to a new 450,000 square foot laboratory building being developed in Mission Bay.
 This move will make FibroGen the largest biotech company to date to commit to the City; it will have 200 employees in San Francisco when its building is completed in 2008.
 As Mission Bay continues to develop, it is expected that San Francisco's biotechnology industry will continue to grow rapidly.
 In expectation of this, Alexandria Real Estate Equities, the primary non-residential land owner in Mission Bay, is speeding up its construction schedule and plans to build 2.2 million square feet of its life science complex at Mission Bay by 2011.